Learning from Regulatory Downgrades 2019/20

 - Tell the Regulator

 It’s important to tell the Regulator as soon as you become aware that things are wrong.
 Too often, landlords thought they wouldn’t tell the Regulator about problems until they had tried to put them right first.
+Or wait until their In Depth Assessment was due.
+Likewise landlords need to ensure their reports are accurate.

 - Hit HCA Deadlines